In a democratic society, we have a right to enact laws that protect our health, safety and well-being.

 Beginning with the Progressive Era in the early 20th Century, reforms were passed to ensure workers could not be forced to labor in dangerous conditions and that unsafe food and drugs could not be sold to unsuspecting consumers.

 With the growth of the consumer and environmental movements of the 1960s and 1970s, government responded to citizen concerns about industrial pollution and chemical toxins with rules limiting the emissions and contaminants that businesses are allowed to produce in their operations.

-Economic disasters in both the 20th and 21st centuries showed the need for financial safeguards to stabilize markets, ensure continued prosperity and protect the economic security of ordinary citizens from the harsh downsides of the business cycle.
+Economic disasters in both the 20th and 21st centuries showed the need for strong consumer and financial safeguards to stabilize markets, ensure continued prosperity and protect the economic security of ordinary citizens from the harsh downsides of the business cycle.

 Rules, standards and safeguards that protect the public are an integral part of our democratic process — and play an essential role in maintaining an appropriate balance between public health and safety and private profits.